Structured insight: each level builds skills for understanding, repair, and connection.

 What it teaches:

-Inside, three layers often take turns driving—Real Self (authentic needs/values), Logic Layer (coherence-making), and Role Mask (performed safety).
-In stress, logic justifies the mask and the real self goes quiet.
+Inside, three layers often take turns driving—Real Self (authentic needs/values), Logic Layer (survival stories that create false coherence), and Role Mask (performed safety).
+In stress, logic bends to defend the mask, and the real self goes quiet.
 This framework shows how to unblend: name which layer is active, thank it, and bring the real self back online.

 Why it matters:

-It ends the “why am I like this?” loop, improves decisions, and avoids the “role-upgrade” trap (polishing a mask instead of healing).
+It ends the “why am I like this?” loop, improves decisions, and avoids the “role-upgrade” trap (polishing the mask instead of loosening it).
+It also helps distinguish between your true self and the roles built for survival.

 → Map Level 3 – Our Three Inner Layers Framework